PFazel/table_modifier/README.md

 The main aim of this exercise is to provide you with an opportunity to demonstrate how you would architect a solution to a typical iframe­based problem.
 It will be assessing:
 * code quality and code style
 * ability to research unforeseen problems
-* attention to detail and justification of approach d) basic styling
+* attention to detail and justification of approach
+* basic styling

 #Resources: